JetBrains/intellij-sdk-docs/reference_guide/intellij_artifacts.md

 IntelliJ Platform module artifacts are utilized by adding information to a project's `build.gradle` file.
 See the [gradle-intellij-plugin README file](https://github.com/JetBrains/gradle-intellij-plugin) for more information about IntelliJ IDEA Gradle support.

-There are two types of information needed to use a repository:
+If you want to setup the dependencies manually, there are two types of information needed to use a repository:
 1. Specify the corresponding repository URL for the artifact.
 2. Specify the Maven coordinates for the artifact.